luispc1989/PML_Final_Project/README.md

 ## 🧠 Problem Statement

-Agricultural success depends heavily on choosing the right crop for a given field, which in turn is influenced by soil nutrient content and chemical balance.
-Farmers often rely on experience or trial-and-error to guide crop decisions, but this can lead to inefficiencies or reduced yield.
+Agricultural productivity is highly dependent on choosing crops suited to specific soil characteristics.
+Farmers often base crop selection on heuristics or past experience, which can result in inefficient land use and lower yields.

-In this project, we aim to develop a **machine learning model** capable of recommending the most suitable crop for a given field, based on basic soil measurements: **nitrogen (N)**, **phosphorous (P)**, **potassium (K)**, and **pH**.
-This type of decision support system can improve productivity, reduce uncertainty, and support more sustainable agricultural practices, especially for smallholder farmers with limited technical expertise.
+This project develops a **machine learning-based decision support system** to recommend the most suitable crops based on key soil metrics: **nitrogen (N)**, **phosphorous (P)**, **potassium (K)**, and **pH**.
+The tool is aimed at improving agricultural decision-making, particularly for small-scale farmers, by reducing guesswork and promoting more sustainable land use.

 ---

 ## ⚠️ Challenges

-- **Multi-class complexity**: The dataset includes **22 crop types**, which increases the classification difficulty.
-- **Low feature dimensionality**: Only 4 numeric features are available, which places higher demand on model selection and feature engineering.
-- **Ambiguity**: Similar soil profiles may correspond to multiple viable crops, introducing uncertainty in decision boundaries.
-- **Interpretability**: Providing transparent and explainable recommendations is critical for trust and usability.
+- **Multi-class classification with 22 crop classes**, increasing the complexity of model generalization.
+- **Low feature dimensionality** (only 4 inputs), limiting the information available for discrimination.
+- **Overlapping soil profiles**: different crops may thrive in similar conditions, introducing ambiguity.
+- **Dataset limitation**: each sample is labeled with only one "optimal" crop, while in reality, multiple crops may be suitable — an issue addressed through probabilistic prediction.
+- **Model explainability**: interpretability is crucial for practical adoption by end users.

 ---

 ## 📊 Dataset

-We use the publicly available [`soil_measures.csv`](https://www.kaggle.com/datasets/mohamedmostafa259/soil-measures) dataset from Kaggle.
-It includes **1988 samples**, each with soil measurements (`n`, `p`, `k`, `ph`) and a corresponding optimal crop label (`crop`).
+The project uses the [`soil_measures.csv`](https://www.kaggle.com/datasets/mohamedmostafa259/soil-measures) dataset from Kaggle, containing **2200 samples** with features: `n`, `p`, `k`, `ph`, and the target label `crop`.

-The dataset is balanced and clean, requiring only minor preprocessing (standardization of column names, label encoding).
-Data was downloaded via `kagglehub`.
+The dataset is clean, balanced (100 samples per crop), and well-suited for classification tasks.
+Preprocessing steps include column normalization, outlier detection, and label encoding.
+No missing values were found.
+The data was retrieved using the `kagglehub` package.

 ---

 ## 🛠️ Method or Algorithm

-1. **Preprocessing**:
-   - Clean column names
+### Preprocessing:
-   - Encode categorical target using `LabelEncoder`
+- Encode target using `LabelEncoder`
-   - Normalize input features using `StandardScaler`
+- Normalize features (`StandardScaler`)
-   - Train/test split (80/20) with stratification
+- Stratified train-test split (80/20)

-2. **Model Training**:
+### Modeling:
+- Models tested:
+  - Logistic Regression (with and without polynomial features)
+  - K-Nearest Neighbors
+  - Support Vector Machine (RBF kernel)
-   - Compare multiple models: Logistic Regression, K-Nearest Neighbors, SVM, Random Forest
+  - Random Forest
-   - Integrate each into a `sklearn.pipeline` for clarity and reproducibility

-3. **Tuning & Optimization**:
-   - GridSearchCV for hyperparameter tuning (Random Forest)
+  - Hard Voting Ensemble (majority vote)
+  - **Soft Voting Ensemble** (for suitability distribution)

+- All pipelines built using `scikit-learn`

+### Optimization:
-   - 5-fold cross-validation
+- 5-fold Cross-Validation on final model
-   - Feature importance via Permutation Importance
+- Permutation Feature Importance
+- Bootstrap analysis for confidence intervals

 ---

 ## 📏 Evaluation

-We will use the following metrics to assess performance:
-- **Accuracy**
+The models were assessed using:
-- **Macro F1 Score**
+- **Accuracy** and **Macro F1 Score**
 - **Confusion Matrix** (raw and normalized)
 - **Learning Curves**
-- **Cross-validation scores** (mean ± std)
+- **Cross-validation mean ± std**
+- **Bootstrap CI for accuracy**
+- **Suitability distribution** via `predict_proba` to reflect crop versatility

-This evaluation strategy provides both quantitative performance and qualitative insight into model behavior.
-The final model will be saved using `joblib` and include a prediction function for new soil samples.
+This multifaceted evaluation framework ensures model robustness and interpretability, addressing both technical performance and agricultural relevance.
+The final model — a Voting Classifier — is saved with a custom prediction function and a suitability explorer for top crop recommendations.

----